aurelianocyp/MakeItTalk/README.md

 - crop your portrait image into size `256x256` and put it under `examples` folder with `.jpg` format.
 Make sure the head is almost in the middle (check existing examples for a reference).

-- put test audio files under `examples` folder as well with `.wav` format.
+- put test audio files under `examples` folder as well with `tmp.wav` format.

 - animate!